A-ha: New direction and farewell (2008–2010)

 On 20–22 May 2008, Harket, Furuholmen and Waaktaar performed concerts in Oslo to promote their respective solo material before coming together as A-ha to play "Train of Thought", "Take On Me", and two new songs, "Riding the Crest" and "Shadowside", which previewed the new A-ha album, Foot of the Mountain.
 These events led up to their performance at London's Royal Albert Hall on 24 May.
 On 24 April 2009, A-ha surprised their fan base by releasing their new single, "Foot of the Mountain", premiering that day on Norwegian radio.
 The single had been completed only the night before.
 The song is based upon the track "The Longest Night" by Furuholmen, which was released on his album A Dot of Black in the Blue of Your Bliss.
 The band promoted the German release of the song by playing it during the final of Germany's Next Topmodel on 21 May at Cologne's Lanxess Arena.
 Foot of the Mountain, A-ha's ninth studio album, was released in Europe on 19 June 2009.
 The album's material marked a return to synth pop, similar to the band's earliest work, although the first single (and title track) was not wholly indicative of this.
 The band collaborated with successful producer Steve Osborne, who has produced albums for such artists as Suede, New Order, Starsailor, Doves, Elbow, and U2.
 "What There Is", an earlier solo track by Furuholmen, was re-recorded for the album.

-Foot of the Mountain entered the German album chart at number one, the UK album chart at number five and debuted on European Album Sales Chart at number eight.
+The album entered the German album chart at number one, the UK album chart at number five and debuted on European Album Sales Chart at number eight.
 In January 2010, Foot of the Mountain was certified platinum in Germany.
 "I feel more connected to Depeche Mode (compared with other acts of the '80s)," claimed Furuholmen.
 A-ha performed a cover of Depeche Mode's "A Question of Lust" during a live performance for BBC Radio 2 – The Dermot O'Leary Show on 25 July 2009.
 On 24 July 2009, A-ha headlined the iTunes Live festival, the performance of which was made available for download on iTunes.
 In the Norwegian iTunes Store A-ha's release has yet to see the light of day.
 On 15 October 2009, the band announced they would disband after the 2010 worldwide Ending on a High Note Tour.
 The concert sold out on the first day of ticket sales as thousands of fans from at least 40 countries on six continents congregated to see A-ha for the last leg of the tour.
 Due to the large demand, a second farewell show was held for 3 December 2010.